zhangjinshui-nerveee/nerveee_old/content/blogs/reading_digest/index.md

 > You have the responsibility to make decisions. <br>
 > You have the right to make decisions. <br>
 > You have the right to make mistakes.

+### What is the meaning of life.
+Is there a way to turn all technical problems into game mode?
+In this world, people are wasting numberous hours on non-sense.
+People play games just to kill time.

+But like solving a math problem, game takes wisdom and energy to go on.
+What if we could change or modify any question or problem into some game and let people all around the world play to solve them?

+That will be the future of this planet.

+There are many interesting topics in power electronics that could be a good game mode.
+The power grid is already popular among many games, the wireless charging could definitely also become a game, like building a bridge.
+And MMC is surely even more interesting.

+The point is, how do we interprete our technical problem?
+Equations, of course we need them.
+But they would and should never show in the solution.

+And in the future, we may really live in the vitual world.
+Or we are now.